About Behavior Support Services

 Frequently asked questions

 The goal of Behavior Support Services is to reduce frustration, injuries, stress, placement failures and crisis situations that result when people who have persistent and difficult behaviors are not provided with the support they and their caregivers need.
-Activities provided by the Behavior Consultants focus on assisting caregivers to change their behaviors and learn to use the client's daily activities, schedules and interests to promote positive interactions, experiences and behaviors.
+Activities provided by the Behavior Consultants focus on helping caregivers change their behaviors and learn to use the client's daily activities, schedules and interests to promote positive interactions, experiences and behaviors.

 The service can be repeated one time within 12 months or more often with central office authorization.